DanielSmith/MediaShishKebab/README.md

 This uses Vue.js Dynamic Components.
 This is a good alternative to having a lot of v-if/else within a template.

+This is an update of a previous project (SnapperStore).
+I wanted to focus on what it would be like to add the feature of posting to a headless WordPress install.

 ## Features

 * display groups of images, audio(mp3), and video(mp4) by day uploaded